kangstephen94/GithubAPI/README.md

 ```
 You can remove this entry code afterwards.
 Mentioned file is added to `.gitignore` already.
 - run `npm run dev`, this will start development server (nodemon) that monitors your changes and re-runs the script for faster development cycle
-- see `example.js` for how it's done
+- see `example.js` for how it's done, have fun :tada: